sagemath/trac_to_gh/Issue 5174.md

 # Issue 5174: _repr_ for large matrices should indicate how to see the entries

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5174

 Original creator: jason